-OLS regressions on MES of SCAP shortfall relative to Tier 1 capital and tangible common equity respectively, the t-statistics are 3.00 and 3.12 with adjusted R-squareds of 32.03% and 33.19%.
+MES is strongly significant in both the OLS and Probit regressions.
+For example, in the OLS regressions of MES on SCAP shortfall relative to Tier 1 capital and tangible common equity respectively, the t-statistics are 3.00 and 3.12 with adjusted R-squareds of 32.03% and 33.19%.
 When leverage is added, the adjusted R-squareds either drop or are marginally larger.
 The (pseudo) R-squareds jump considerably for the Probit regressions, with the SCAP shortfall by Tier 1 capital regressions reaching 40.68% and, with leverage included, 53.22%.
 The important point is that the systemic risk measures seem to capture quite well the SCAP estimates of percentage expected losses in a crisis.

-As an additional analysis, the same regressions were run using MES and leverage measured prior to the failure of Lehman Brothers, i.e., using information from October 2007 to September 2008.
-While MES remains statistically significant, the adjusted R-squares drop considerably for both measures of capital and for both the OLS and Probit regressions as expected.
-(Needless to say, the Federal Reserve's SCAP results would also have been different prior to Lehman Brother's failure.)
+The above regressions use information up to March 2009 to coincide with the timing of the Federal Reserve's SCAP.
+As an additional analysis, the same regressions are run in the right columns of Panels A and B using MES and leverage measured prior to the failure of Lehman Brothers, i.e., using information from October 2007 to September 2008.
+While MES remains statistically significant, the adjusted R-squared drops considerably for both measures of capital and for both the OLS and Probit regressions as expected.

-4.2 The Financial Crisis: July 2007 to December 2008
+3.2 The Financial Crisis: July 2007 to December 2008

-We next consider how MES and leverage estimated using data from the year prior to the crisis (June 2006 till June 2007) explain the cross-sectional variation in equity performance during the crisis (July 2007 till December 2008).
+We next consider how MES and leverage estimated using data from the year prior to the crisis (June 2006 through June 2007) explain the cross-sectional variation in equity performance during the crisis (July 2007 through December 2008).
 To put the explanatory power of MES and LVG in perspective, we also check their incremental power relative to other measures of risk.
-For this, we focus on measures of firm-level risk - the expected shortfall, ES (i.e., the negative of the firm's average stock return in its own 5% left tail) and the annualized standard deviation of returns based on daily stock returns, Vol - and the standard measure of systematic risk, Beta, which is the covariance of a firm's stock returns with the market divided by variance of market returns.
+For this, we focus on (i) two measures of firm-level risk - the expected shortfall, ES (i.e., the negative of the firm's average stock return in its own 5% left tail) and the annualized standard deviation of returns based on daily stock returns, Vol -, and (ii) the standard measure of systematic risk, Beta, which is the covariance of a firm's stock returns with the market divided by variance of market returns.
 The difference between our systemic risk measure and Beta arises from the fact that systemic risk is based on tail dependence rather than average covariance.
 We want to compare these ex ante risk measures to the realized SES, that is, the ex-post return of financial firms during the period July 2007-Dec 2008.